freeplane/docs/README.md

 ## How to run the site locally

-* Install python, if not already available → https://www.python.org/downloads/
 * Install mdbook and the preprocessors
 * Clone the repository, e.g. `git clone https://github.com/freeplane/docs.git`
 * Change directory to docs `cd docs`
-* Run `mdbook serve src --dest-dir ../build/gh-pages &`
+* Run `mdbook serve src --dest-dir ../build/gh-pages -p 3000`
-* Run python http server: `python3 -m http.server 8080 --directory build/gh-pages`
-* Browse the site at http://localhost:8080/
+* Browse the site at http://localhost:3000/
 * When you edit the pages, the changes are applied automatically

 ## Edit on-line